mono-koto/build-with-pyusd/docs/overview/pyusd.md

 ### Asset protection

 The contract has "freeze" functions – `freeze`, `unfreeze`, `wipeFrozenAddress`, and `isFrozen` – available to a designated `assetProtectionRole` address.
 These functions allow the `assetProtectionRole` to freeze and unfreeze any address, and to wipe the balance of any frozen address.
-Currently the owner and asset protection roles are the same address.
+As of this documentation, the owner and asset protection roles are the same address.

 ### Supply control